top of page

 WHAT IS GRICD ABOUT?

-Gricd (now Figorr) is an IoT company that builds real-time monitoring systems for temperature-sensitive assets across industries such as food logistics, pharmaceuticals, agriculture, and healthcare during transit.
-Their technology combines physical sensors with digital dashboards, allowing businesses to track environmental conditions in real time and prevent spoilage, compliance failures, and product loss.
+Gricd (now Figorr) is an IoT company that builds real-time monitoring systems for temperature-sensitive assets across healthcare, pharmaceuticals, agriculture, and food logistics.

 THE PROBLEM